canonical/cluster-api-k8s/docs/proposals/001-in-place-upgrades.md

 A custom condition with type `InPlaceUpgradeStatus` can also be added to relay these information.

 The reconciler should not trigger the upgrade endpoint if `v1beta2.k8sd.io/in-place-upgrade-status` is already set to `in-progress` on the machine.
-Instead

 #### Changes for Rolling Upgrades, Scaling Up and Creating New Machines
 In case of a rolling upgrade or when creating new machines the `CK8sConfigReconciler` should check for the `v1beta2.k8sd.io/in-place-upgrade-release` annotation both on the `Machine` object.